Pigmentation means coloring.

 While eumelanin and pheomelanin control the colors of things that can be seen physically, neuromelanin is responsible for the color of your neurons.

-Your unique combination of eumelanin and pheomelanin is responsible for your hair, eye and skin color.
+Your unique combination of eumelanin and pheomelanin is responsible for your hair, eye and skin colour.
 Typically, all humans have the same number of melanocytes.
-However the amount of melanin produced by these melanocytes varies.
+However, the amount of melanin produced by these melanocytes varies.
+Conditions like freckles are formed when there are clusters of melanocytes.

-When you spend time out in the sun, the body produces more melanin which absorbs light from UV rays and redistributes it toward the upper layers of skin.
+When you spend time out in the sun, the body produces more melanin which absorbs light from UV rays and redistributes it toward the upper layers of the skin.
 It also protects the genetic material stored in the cells by keeping out harmful UV rays.
 But melanin alone is not enough to protect skin from sun damage.

 Some people make an excess of melanin which is known as hyperpigmentation.
 This presents as patches of skin that become darker than the surrounding skin.